Pushing for a climate-smart EU

 The framework for the EU’s new 2030 climate and energy package is being designed.
 WWF asks the EU and its Member States to create a framework that is compatible with a climate safe future, where global warming is stabilised at 1.5°C above pre-industrial levels.
 Such a scenario is attainable, with a strong governance network for energy efficiency and emissions reductions, nationally binding renewables targets and by strengthening the EU’s 2020 targets.

 EU Emissions Trading System (EU ETS)

-In addition, the EU will have to adjust its policies and measures – starting with the EU Emissions Trading System (ETS), which currently risks becoming a means of increasing rather than decreasing European industrial emissions.
+In addition to this, the EU will need to adjust its policies and measures – starting with the EU Emissions Trading System (ETS), which is currently failing completely as a means of decreasing European industrial emissions.

-The EU ETS must achieve adequate and cost-effective industrial greenhouse gas emission reductions, embedded in a healthy mix of complementary policy instruments.
+The EU must achieve adequate and cost-effective industrial greenhouse gas pollution reductions, embedded in a healthy mix of complementary policy instruments.

 Sam Van Den Plas

 Policy Officer, Climate & Energy

 WWF European Policy Office,